RoryEvers/make_10/README.md

 ### Help Documentation

-To use this application your computer must have Ruby installed.
+To use this application you must have a computer capable of running ruby, and you must have Ruby installed.
 Follow the instructions here to [download and install](https://www.ruby-lang.org/en/documentation/installation/).

-Open the "src" folder, where you can view all the files necessary for this application to run without error.
+Open the "src" folder contained in the folder where this README is located.
+This is where you can view all the files necessary for this application to run without error.

 This application makes use of several gems to enhance functionality and appearance, and will require you to install bundler first which can then be used to install the other gems.
+Gem dependencies: artii, colorize (~> 0.8.1), rspec (~> 3.10), terminal-table (~> 3.0, >= 3.0.1), tty-prompt

 Run the following two commands in terminal:

 ```
 gem install bundler